archer884/rwt/README.md

 ## Updates
  - 0.2.1 `Rwt` struct is now `Eq` and `PartialEq`.
 This is primarily to support testing; whether this has any real purpose for the end user is a mystery to me.
+ - 0.2.3 In order to avoid a potential timing attack vector, we now use `crypto::util::fixed_time_eq` to validate token signatures.
+Props to @Philipp91 for that.

 ## Roadmap
  - Allow algorithm selection